 (c) cause or result in undue waste of time.

-Father made recordings to record Mother’s violence.
+The reason the Father made the recordings was to record the Mother’s violence.

-Court admited recordings into evidence.
+The Court admited the recordings into evidence.

 NOTE: This case has been published by the Court under a PSEUDONYM, rather than using the real names of the parties.

 Huffman & Gorman (No. 2) FamCA 1077 (13 October 2014)